MaidScientistIzutsumiMarin/tumblrbot/README.md

 1. Install the [pip] package: `pip install tumblrbot`
    - Alternatively, you can install from this repository: `pip install git+https://github.com/MaidThatPrograms/tumblrbot.git`
    - On Linux, you will have to make a virtual environment or use the flag to install packages system-wide.
-   - See [keyring] for additional requirements if you are not on Windows.

 ## Usage